Photoelectron momentum distributions in the strong-field ionization of atomic hydrogen by few-cycle elliptically polarized optical pulses: Results

 We first consider our benchmark pulse in Fig.~\ref{fig:1}, as it is close to a pulse that ({\it i})~can be generated experimentally, and ({\it ii})~enables the extraction of a number of interesting physical effects.
 This pulse has a $\sin^2$ envelope, an ellipticity $\epsilon=0.87$, and a CEP $\phi=90^\circ$.
 It results in the maximum ionization probability along the $y$~axis, similarly to what has been considered in recent experimental and theoretical works~\cite{Satya18,PhysRevA.93.023425}.

 Using the pulse described above, we first choose a peak intensity of $10^{14}\,$W/cm$^2$ and compare the PMDs obtained in the length and velocity gauges to assess the accuracy of our calculations.
 The results are presented in Fig.~\ref{fig:2}, where we use $\ell_{max}=100$ in the length gauge and $\ell_{max}=60$ in the velocity gauge.
-Excellent agreement is observed between the results from the two calculations, and all details are reproduced to high precision.
-The velocity gauge in this intensity regime is known to be drastically more efficient than the length gauge~\cite{PhysRevA.81.043408}.
+Excellent agreement is observed between the results from the two calculations.
+The velocity gauge in this intensity regime is known to be drastically more efficient than the length gauge~\cite{CorLam1996,PhysRevA.81.043408}.
 Therefore, we employed this gauge in all the remaining calculations reported in this paper.

 The PMD in Fig.~\ref{fig:2} exhibits characteristic features that deserve some general comments.
 First, the PMD has two principal lobes, L1 and L2 (see Fig.~\ref{fig:2}a), which share an approximate symmetry axis shifted with respect to the horizontal axis.
 If the electron is released along the $y$~axis at the moment $t_m$, when the field assumes its largest value, we know from Eq.~(\ref{eq:vector_potential}) that $\bm A(t_m)=-E_0\epsilon/\omega\sqrt{1+\epsilon^2}\hat{e}_x$.
 As a result, if the electron is released with zero initial speed and subsequently inter\-acts with the field only, its asymptotic momentum ${\bm p}=-\bm A(t_m)$ should be along the positive $x$~axis (since $\bm A(t_m)\cdot\hat{e}_x<0$).
 However, the electron is also strongly deflected by the Coulomb force, which results in an offset of the asymptotic momentum.
-Below, we do not restrict our discussion to the variation of the offset angle with intensity, as it as been considered in numerous theoretical works \cite{Torlina15,Landsman14,Zimmermann16,PhysRevLett.119.023201,Satya18,Bray18}, but instead provide a more general theoretical description of the main features of the PMD.
+Below, we do not restrict our discussion to the variation of the offset angle with intensity \cite{Torlina15,Landsman14,Zimmermann16,PhysRevLett.119.023201,Satya18,Bray18}, but provide a more general theoretical description of the main features of the PMD.
 The dependence of the offset angle on the laser intensity, laser ellipticity, and the photoelectron energy, will be discussed in more detail in Secs. \ref{sec:intensity dependence} and \ref{sec:ellipticity_dependence}.

 For a very short pulse, such as $N=2$, we expect a single lobe in the PMD, because the electron is released almost exclusively when the field takes its maximum value at $t_m$.
 In the case of the $4$-cycle pulse of Fig.~\ref{fig:1}, however, there exist two times, $t_3$ and $t_6$, located symmetrically with respect to $t_m$, which correspond to large negative values of the field component along the $y$~axis.
 The lobe L1 is thus primarily due to tunneling at $t_m$, with exit position $y<0$, whereas the lobe L2 is mostly due to tunneling at the two symmetric moments, $t_3$ and $t_6$, with exit positions $y>0$.
 However, given that the tunneling rate at $t_m$ is significantly larger than at $t_3$ and $t_6$ due to the exponential dependence of the tunneling rate on the field strength \cite{ADK86,Tong02}, the signal at L1 remains overall the largest.